jhipster/jhipster-sample-app-oauth2/README.md

 npm run java:docker
 ```

-Or build a arm64 Docker image when using an arm64 processor os like MacOS with M1 processor family running:
+Or build an arm64 Docker image when using an arm64 processor os like MacOS with M1 processor family running:

 ```sh
 npm run java:docker:arm64